gaurpiyush001/Globetrotter-Full-Stack-Web-App/README.md

 - To handle this, we need to implement a mechanism that can **expire or clear** the session in Redis if the session ID does not match the one in the browser.
 This can be achieved by:
   1. **Session Expiry**: The Redis session can have a TTL (time-to-live) set for the session, and after a certain period, the session will expire.
-  2. **Manual Cache Burst**: If a user logs in again after removing cookies, the system should check the session in Redis, and if the session is invalid or expired, it should be removed from Redis.

-   **Solution**: We can implement an API endpoint or a scheduled job that checks the session status in Redis and removes expired or invalid sessions.

 ### 3.2 **Track Score by Session**
 - Scores are tracked based on the session ID, not the username.